open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>supplementalGroups</b></td>
         <td>[]integer</td>
         <td>
-          A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the uid of the container process.
-If unspecified, no additional groups are added to any container.
-Note that group memberships defined in the container image for the uid of the container process are still effective, even if they are not included in this list.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+          A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for th<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecpodsecuritycontextsysctlsindex">sysctls</a></b></td>
         <td>[]object</td>
         <td>
           Sysctls hold a list of namespaced sysctls used for the pod.
 Pods with unsupported sysctls (by the container runtime) might fail to launch.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+Note that this field cannot be set when spec.os.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecpodsecuritycontextwindowsoptions">windowsOptions</a></b></td>
         <td>object</td>
         <td>
           The Windows specific settings applied to all containers.
-If unspecified, the options within a container's SecurityContext will be used.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is linux.<br/>
+If unspecified, the options within a container's SecurityContext will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>